The Pentas plant is a proven winner, giving homeowners a blast of color and great flowers to attract hummingbirds and butterflies.

 For the best results, start planting during late spring using a well-drained, moist soil and plenty of sunlight for good measure.

-The Pentas prefers a well-drained soil that doesn’t stay soggy after heavy rainfall or irrigation.
+Pentas plants prefer a well-drained soil that doesn’t stay soggy after heavy rainfall or irrigation.

 Fertilize perennial and annual Pentas on a monthly basis using a balanced water-soluble plant food.

 When planting this easy care flower in spring include a slow-release fertilizer to provide the necessary nutrients for the plant to grow and thrive.
 Follow up with monthly liquid feedings, using the recommended application rates listed on the label.